Florida Debt Collection Laws

 United States federal agencies, such as the Federal Trade Commission (FTC), sometimes sue individuals in federal court for money damages and fines for violation of federal rules and regulations.
 Frequent examples are Federal Trade Commission suits against telemarketer firms or violators of anti-trust laws, or suits by the Securities and Exchange Commission (SEC) for violation of investment regulations.
 The federal government’s collection of judgments is different, in some respects, from a private creditor’s collection of a judgment for damages.

 The Federal Debt Collection Procedures Act (Chapter 176 of Title 28 of the United States Code) (FDCPA or the Act) provides the federal government tools to collect debts owed to government agencies.
 The Act has separate subchapters dealing with pre-judgment remedies, post-judgment remedies, and the reversal of fraudulent transfers.
-In addition, some federal agencies, such as the IRS or the SEC, have statutes that provide enhanced collection procedures for debts owed to their agency.
+The U.S. government’s post-judgment collection tools are comparable to state law collection remedies and include judgment liens on real property, garnishment of accounts and debts, and levy on personal property.

-The Florida residency time requirement in federal collection does not apply to a tenants by entireties defense.
-Tenants by entireties is a property description, not a statutory “exemption,” and the federal statute does not impose a 180 day Florida residency requirement for individual debtors to protect tenants by entireties property.
+The Florida residency time requirement in federal collection does not apply to a tenants by entireties property.
+Tenants by entireties is a property description, not a statutory “exemption,” and the federal statute does not impose a 180 day Florida residency requirement for individual married debtors to protect tenants by entireties property.

 U.S. agencies may pursue a defendant’s property even before the government agency’s claims are fully adjudicated in court and before the court enters a final judgment against the defendant debtor.
-The FDCPA provides specific pre-judgment remedies including attachment, garnishments, or appointment of a receiver.
+The FDCPA provides pre-judgment remedies including attachment, garnishments, or appointment of a receiver.
 The government may apply for attachment at any time after it files its initial complaint.
 The Act requires that the government allege in a sworn statement a statutory justification to attack a defendant’s assets before judgment.
 These justifications include, for example, the allegation that the defendant is about to leave the jurisdiction of the court, or that the defendant is about to fraudulently transfer or fraudulently convert assets with the effect of hindering or delaying the United States’ collection.

-Pre-judgment remedies are also available in most states, including Florida.
-What makes the U.S. government’s pre-judgment remedies so powerful is the absence of a bond requirement.
-Under Florida law, a creditor that seeks to freeze a defendant’s assets before getting a judgment must post a bond to compensate the debtor in the event the debtor prevails in the litigation or the assets are found to be exempt.
+Under Florida law, a creditor that seeks to freeze a defendant’s assets before a judgment must post a bond to compensate the debtor in the event the debtor prevails in the litigation, or the assets are found to be exempt.
 The cost of a pre-judgment collection bond is significant.
-The costs plus liability risks deter most state court civil creditors from seeking any type of pre-judgment asset freeze against civil litigation defendants.
+The costs plus liability risks deter most state court civil creditors from seeking a pre-judgment asset freeze against civil litigation defendants.

 Enforcement of Out-of-State Foreign Judgments